What’s Your Cybersecurity Investment ROI?

 How to calculate ROI and justify your cybersecurity budget?
 At first sight, the ROI on security (or ROSI — Return on Security Investment) doesn’t seem possible to put into exact numbers.
 However, it’s possible to make an accurate estimation and base the calculation on it.
 And we will guide you through this process shortly.

 We’ve used the average numbers for the calculations, but you can input your data and calculate the ROSI for your business.

 Please also note that this formula is only provided for a single attack and its effects.
-Multiple attacks have a multiplier effect, and a brilliant security expert Bruce Schneier created a formula to calculate that.
+Multiple attacks have a multiplier effect, and security expert Bruce Schneier created a formula to calculate that.
 Still, it’s out of the scope of this article and spells out much more significant losses for the affected businesses.

 The formula for calculating ROSI